xhbl/RustApps/xtswpr/README.md

 ## License
 This project is licensed under [MIT License](../LICENSE).
-All tools in this repository are free to use, modify, and distribute under the terms of this license.
+All code in this repository are free to use, modify, and distribute under the terms of this license.

 ---